RichardHerz/lcCardLayoutToWeb/README.md

 HOW TO USE:

-Two stacks are used together: (1) a regular LiveCode stack "lcCardLayoutToWeb.livecode", (2) a script-only stack "lcCardLayoutToWeb-EXPORT.livecodescript" and (3) a script-only stack "lcCardLayoutToWeb-IMPORT.livecodescript"
+Three LiveCode stacks are used together: (1) a regular LiveCode stack "lcCardLayoutToWeb.livecode", (2) a script-only stack "lcCardLayoutToWeb-EXPORT.livecodescript" and (3) a script-only stack "lcCardLayoutToWeb-IMPORT.livecodescript"

 Open stack (1) first in the LiveCode IDE.
 When stack (1) in the distribution is opened, its openStack command places stacks (2) and (3) in use.